walterfreeman/phy211/syllabus2.md

 ### Students with disabilities and other access challenges

-Syracuse University values diversity and inclusion; we are committed to a climate of mutual respect and full participation.
+We value diversity and inclusion and are committed to a climate of mutual respect and full participation.
 If there are aspects of the instruction or design of this course that result in barriers to your inclusion and full participation in this course, please contact us to discuss accommodations we can make to ensure that the class is accessible to you, or collaborate with the Center for Disability Resources (CDR) in this process.

-Students who have extended-time accommodations for exams are welcome to take their exams at CDR's facility.
-However, we can provide many accommodations
-(extended time, most alternate formats, and a semi-private room) in the Physics Building.
-Please talk to Walter about this.

 If you would like to discuss disability-related accommodations with CDR, please visit their website at <a href="http://disabilityservices.syr.edu">disabilityservices.syr.edu</a>, visit them in person in Room 309 of 8047 University Avenue, or call (315) 443-4498, TDD: (315) 443-1371 for an appointment to discuss your needs and the process for requesting accommodations.
 CDR is responsible for coordinating disability-related accommodations.
 Since accommodations may require early planning and generally are not provided retroactively, please contact CDR as soon as possible.